hannahhennighausen/hannahhennighausen.github.io/index.md

 # Teaching

 **Instructor** <br />
+Statistics for Business and Economics, Spring 2023, University of Alaska Anchorage <br />
+Statistics for Business and Economics, Fall 2022, University of Alaska Anchorage <br />
 Principles of Microeconomics, Spring 2022, University of Alaska Anchorage <br />
 Principles of Microeconomics, Fall 2021, University of Alaska Anchorage, _Rating: 4.7/5_ <br />
 Principles of Microeconomics, Fall 2020, University of Alaska Anchorage, _Rating: 4.6/5_ <br />